Raunaq98/Decision-Trees/README.md

 The decision tree can be a **regression tree** or a **classification tree**.

+# Regression Trees

+All regression techniques contain a single output (response) variable and one or more input (predictor) variables.
+The output variable is numerical.
+The general regression tree building methodology allows input variables to be a mixture of continuous and categorical variables.
+A decision tree is generated when each decision node in the tree contains a test on some input variable's value.
+The terminal nodes of the tree contain the predicted output variable values.

+A Regression tree may be considered as a variant of decision trees, designed to approximate real-valued functions, instead of being used for classification methods.

+      STEP 1 : We divide the predictor space—that is, the set of possible values for X1,...,Xp—into J distinct and non-overlapping regions, R1,...,RJ.
+      STEP 2 : For every observation that falls into the region Rj , we make the same prediction, which is simply the mean of the response values for the training observations in Rj .

+                  The goal is to find regions such that RSS = sum(actual - predicted)² is minimum.

+Suppose that in Step 1, we obtain two regions and that the response mean of the training observations in the first region is 10, while the response mean in the second region is 20.
+Then for a **given observation X = x**, we will predict a value of 10, and if x ∈ R2, we will predict a value of 20.

 # GINI Impurity

 Gini index or Gini impurity measures the degree or probability of a particular variable being wrongly classified when it is randomly chosen.
 The degree of Gini index varies between 0 and 1, where 0 denotes that all elements belong to a certain class or if there exists only one class, and 1 denotes that the elements are randomly distributed across various classes.
 A Gini Index of 0.5 denotes equally distributed elements into some classes.